mbparks/OSER0001_RFIDGadget/README.md

 The source code is provided for free on GitHub and an upcoming guidebook will be available on our Gumroad store for around $5 to $10.

-This design is provided as-is and no guarentees are offered.
+This design is provided as-is and no guarantees are offered.
 Use at your own risk.